alachins/RAiSD-AI/README.md

 Optional Input Parameters
 ------------------------

 In addition to the required set of parameters, several optional ones can be used.
 The in-tool help message provides a short description for each one of them.
+The short description here refers only to a subset of all parameters in RAiSD-AI.

 The -f parameter allows to overwrite existing output files.
 The default operation mode is to prevent execution in order to avoid accidental overwritting of existing output files.